-ARCHIVES TALK: Vaccination & Society Since the Sixties
+ARCHIVES TALK: Vaccination & Society Since the Sixties In-Person

 The past fifty years have witnessed an enormous upsurge in vaccine use in the United States: American children now receive more vaccines than any previous generation, and laws requiring their immunization against a litany of diseases are standard.
 And yet, while vaccination rates have soared and cases of preventable infections have plummeted, an increasingly vocal cross-section of Americans have questioned the safety and necessity of vaccines.